blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/server_io_connected.jpg)

 After powering on, it POSTs!
+Note that this server when first booted up is very loud, such that one needs hearing protection to work with it in a small room (testing or setting up ssh, for example).
+The fans to modulate after half an hour or so, and the noise becomes much more managable and is what one would expect for a blade server.

 Much of the hardware in this HPC server is managed by Penguin's software, making a linux OS even more fitting.

 ![server]({{https://blbadger.github.io}}/server_setup/server_post.jpg)